 Places to visit in Bhutan

-Looking for the Top places to visit and things to do in Bhutan?
+Looking for the best things to do and places to visit in Bhutan?
 Here is a complete guide to seize the best experience of this enthralling place.

 To travel Bhutan it is better to hire a full car on daily basis and visit the different places.
 Bhutan is a world in itself.
 Bhutan Tourism is quite developed and is devoted to responsible and sustainable tourism.
 The new rules for tourism make sure that Bhutan does not face the threat of over-tourism.